oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             - { name: layout.block_type, alias: datetime }
 ```

-`setOptions` is associative array where key is the name of option, and value is a array with 'default' and 'require' possible keys.
+`setOptionsConfig` is associative array where key is the name of option, and value is a array with 'default' and 'require' possible keys.
 Also you can provide '~' as a value what mean define option.

 Container block type:
 ```yaml